 - connecting parents to community resources

-Sometimes, feelings of anxiety and depression may surface after giving birth.
-Much of these changes in mood can be attributed to hormonal changes or sleep deprivation.
+Whatever your road to parenthood, the adjustment can feel like a shock to the system.
+Sometimes, feelings of anxiety and depression may surface.
+Much of these changes in mood can be attributed to hormonal changes and/or sleep deprivation.
 In some cases, these stressful feelings can lessen over time.
 But in other instances they can be hard to work through on your own.
 Even if you have a caring partner and family it may be hard to get the assistance you need.

 Any new parent can feel stressed after their baby arrives.
-Lack of sleep and connection with your mate can be hard.
+Lack of sleep along with feeling a loss of predictable schedules can be hard.
 Postpartum anxiety and depression can affect all parents no matter a person’s gender or sexual orientation.
 Adoptive parents can also experience symptoms.
 The most common treatment for PPD is supportive counseling and (sometimes) medication.
 A few helpful resources are listed below:

 I value gender, sexual, racial, class, disability and religious/spiritual identity.

-Contact me to see if I might be able to help you.
-I can refer you to other professionals, if needed.
+Contact me to see if I might be able to help or connect you to other resources. rofessionalsyou.
+If not, I am happy to can refer you to other professionals, if needed.
 Call/text 202-215-2790 or email me at JKogan@Jennifer Kogan.com.